MuhammadTaha25/RAG-APP/README.md

 ## ⚙️ How It Works

-1. **Upload PDF**
+1. **Loading Data**
-   User uploads a PDF through the Streamlit interface.
+   Grab Data from wikipedia. load it using a web base loader.

 2. **Chunk & Embed**
    Document is split into smaller chunks and converted into embeddings.